-If you wish to use the high quality D-A converters of the DVD player, then you will need to use the analogue audio outputs of the DVD player.
+If you wish to use the high quality D-A converters of the DVD player, or if you wish to listen to DVD-audio material, then you will need to use the analogue audio outputs of the DVD player.

-Two pairs of stereo outputs are provided (these are identical), labelled L (left) and R (right).
+If the analogue outputs are to be used only for 2-channel material, two pairs of outputs are provided (these are identical), labelled 'L' (left) and 'R' (right).
 Connect one of these pairs to the input of your amplifier using a suitable pair of interconnect cables.
 If required, the second set of audio outputs can be used to connect to a second amplifier setup for 'multi-room' use, or routed to a tape recorder for making recordings.

 For 6-channel material, an additional four outputs are provided.
-Together with one pair of the 2-channel output connections, these should be connected (using suitable interconnect cables) to the 'multi-channel' analogue input of your home cinema processor (the multi-channel input may be labelled 'DVDA' or 'SACD').
+Together with one pair of the 2-channel output connections, these should be connected (using suitable interconnect cables) to the 'multichannel' analogue input of your home cinema processor (the multichannel input may be labelled 'DVDA' or 'SACD').
 In this case, the additional 2-channel output pair may be used for some other function, as suggested above (although when playing 6-channel material, only the left and right channels of this material would be heard).